momentum-xyz/docs/blog/2023-01-03-3d-assets-tutorial.md

 2. Drop **all three files** in the box
 3. Click `Convert now` and wait a bit...
 4. Click `Download now`
-5. Test that your object works by dropping it here [https://gltf-viewer.donmccurdy.com/](https://gltf-viewer.donmccurdy.com/)
+5. Test that your object works by dropping it here: [https://gltf-viewer.donmccurdy.com/](https://gltf-viewer.donmccurdy.com/)

-Awesome now you are ready to [spawn your custom asset in your odyssey](https://discover.odyssey.org/explore-the-features/odyssey-creator/spawning-assets/#spawning-a-custom-object)
+Now you are ready to [spawn your custom asset in your odyssey](https://discover.odyssey.org/explore-the-features/odyssey-creator/spawning-assets/#spawning-a-custom-object)!

 ## Getting started with 3D modelling